 Research has linked protein deficiency to brittle, weak hair and hair loss.¹⁷ Studies indicate that protein plays an important role in hair health.
 Hair growth rate, thickness, and strength depend in large part upon lysine, one of the nine essential amino acids found in pea protein.
 Without enough lysine, hair is limp, brittle and thin.

 In contrast, a diet that’s unbalanced may cause hair issues.
 For instance, if you follow a high protein diet, you may limit carbohydrates.
 Your body uses carbs for fuel; if they’re not available, your body may convert fat to ketones and fatty acids.
 Over time, a poorly balanced diet may lead to nutritional deficiencies that may result in hair loss.

 A balanced diet is a key to healthy hair.
 When included as part of a well-balanced diet, pea protein can aid in providing the amino acids you need to help you maintain shiny, strong locks.

 Can Pea Protein Cause Nausea?

-Our pea protein’s high digestibility rating—98 percent—means that it’s easy to digest, which results in less bloating and a happier tummy.
+Our pea protein powder has a high digestibility rating—98 percent—means that it’s easy to digest, which results in less bloating and a happier tummy.
 This makes it a good choice for those who experience food sensitivities or have food allergies.

 While nausea is not a common side effect of pea protein, it is important to know that some brands add sugars to their powders that have been known to cause nausea.18 Sweeteners such as sorbitol, maltitol and isolated fructose, which are added to many protein powders, are common culprits.
-In contrast, Nuzest pea protein contains no added sugars (but it's important to not that Nuzest's pea protein are not considered low-calorie foods).

 Can Pea Protein Cause Bloating?